moviuro/butter/README.md

 - `LICENSE` goes to wherever licenses go

 # Bugs
-If you can't patch the bugs you find, please open an issue on github describing the issue and append the output of `butter -d` that triggers the bug you found.
+If you can't patch the bugs you find, please open an issue on github or gitlab describing the issue and append the output of `butter -d` that triggers the bug you found.